Beth Adonai Worship Etiquette / Dress Guidelines for Services

 Yom Kippur Dress:

 Yom Kippur is the most sacred of the Jewish holidays, the Sabbath of Sabbaths.
-Wear non-leather shoes if possible Start with a similarly modest and elegant outfit to the one you chose for Rosh Hashanah.
+It is tradition to wear non-leather shoes.
+In fact, you will see people wear canvas sneakers.
+Start with a similarly modest and elegant outfit to the one you chose for Rosh Hashanah.
 Again, women should cover their shoulders and should show only a little bit of skin above the knee.
 Men at most synagogues wear ties and jackets.
 Most people will wear white if they can some men will wear a kittle (a traditional white robe) to symbolize Isaiah 1:18 says “Though your sins are like scarlet, they shall be as white as snow”